03 May Add Google Analytics Tracking Code to WordPress Site: A Step-by-Step Guide

 By default, Google Analytics will create one view name “All Web Site Data” which contains data about all the traffic to your site.

-But when you want to understand about all visitors/customers you must exclude traffic from your company internal people like your developers, marketers, and admins.
+But when you want to understand about all visitors/customers you must exclude traffic from your company’s internal people like your developers, marketers, and admins.

-Create a new view in GA dashboard by following steps and create filter in that view to a filter out traffic from your company.
+Create a new view in GA dashboard by following the given steps and create a filter in that view to filter out traffic from your company.

 Creating New View In Google Analytics